beep-projects/SystaPi/README.md

 # SystaPi, SystaREST and STouchREST

-The goal of **SystaPi** is to make the [Paradigma SystaComfort](https://www.paradigma.de/produkte/regelungen/systacomfortll/) "smart" by providing Rest APIs for integration with home automation systems.
+The goal of **SystaPi** is to make the [Paradigma SystaComfort](https://www.paradigma.de/produkte/regelungen/systacomfortll/) "smart" by providing Rest APIs for integration with home automation systems, like [Home Assistant](helpers/homeassistant).
 It is developed based on Raspberry Pi, but you should easily get it running on any Linux you like.
 The project contains an installation script to setup a Raspberry Pi as **SystaPi**, which runs the **SystaREST server**.
 SystaREST server provides two services, **SystaRESTAPI** for reading values from the SytsaComfort unit and **STouchRESTAPI** for writing to the SystaComfort, e.g. selecting the operation mode.
 **Important Note:** The communication protocols use by the SystaComfort unit are not publicly documented!
 Everything here is based on [reverse engineering](resources/protocols.md) and will only work for systems that are used by contributors.
 Therefore, **please [contribute](#contribute) information from your system!**